-It’s that time again–the end of the school year, the beginning of the summer season–time for vacations, time off from teaching or playing, or whatever.
-Let’s hope that “time off from playing” is not one of the summer pass-times that all of you, and your students, take seriously.
+It’s that time again–the start of the school year, the end of the summer season–time for getting out the grind stone and putting one’s nose to it, or whatever.
+Let’s hope that the “time off from playing” that many students take during the summer vacation didn’t cause all their skills to erode.

 The owner of Eastman Strings was able to buy about 300 violins from a friend of his who was closing his shop.
 They all went through the Eastman workshop for fingerboard dressing and quality ebony pegs, and I was able to snare 25 of them.
 They are in a few different grades, priced from $500 to $800, and they all have properly sized necks.